-- (a) Integrity to be straightforward and honest in all professional and business relationships. - (b) Objectivity not to compromise professional or business judgments because of bias, conflict of interest or undue influence of others. - (c) Professional Competence and Due Care to: - (i) attain and maintain professional knowledge and skill at the level required to ensure that a client or employing organisation receives competent professional service, based on current technical and professional standards and relevant legislation; and

-(ii) act diligently and in accordance with applicable technical and professional standards.

-- (d) Confidentiality to respect the confidentiality of information acquired as a result of professional and business relationships. - (e) Professional Behaviour to comply with relevant laws and regulations and avoid any conduct that the professional accountant knows or should know might discredit the profession.
+- (a) Integrity to be straightforward and honest in all professional and business relationships. - (b) Objectivity to exercise professional or business judgment without being compromised by: - (i) Bias: - (ii) Conflict of interest; or - (iii)Undue influence of, or undue reliance on, individuals, organizations, technology or other factors - (c) Professional Competence and due care to: - (i) Attain and maintain professional knowledge and skill at the level required to ensure that a client or employing organization receives competent professional service, based on current technical and professional standards and relevant legislation; and - (ii) Act diligently and in accordance with applicable technical and professional standards. - (d) Confidentiality to respect the confidentiality of information acquired as a result of professional and business relationships. - (e) Professional Behaviour to: - (i) Comply with relevant laws and regulations; - (ii) Behave in a manner consistent with the profession's responsibility to act in the public interest in all professional activities and business relationships; and - (iii) Avoid any conduct that the professional accountant knows or should know might discredit the profession.